ariellavi/Basketball-Analytics/Linear Classifier/readme.md

 When training, each game vector has an associated class label 1 or 0, for a home team victory or loss, respectively.

 To optimize W, we used least squares minimization.
+That is, we minimize the sum of (